Mr-Smyth/Touch-AI/README.md

 ## Media
-* The photos used in this site were obtained from Unsplash and privatly owned by me.
+* The photos used in this site were obtained from Unsplash and privately owned by me.
 * Logo was designed and created by me, using [Gimp](https://www.gimp.org/) after trying, and gaining some inspiration from free logo design websites such as [free logo design](https://www.freelogodesign.org/) and [Design Hill](https://www.designhill.com/)

 ## Acknowledgements
-* I received inspiration for this project from the eventual realisation of what was said in the instruction.
-If in doubt stick to something you know.
+* I received inspiration for this project from the eventual realization of what was said in the instruction.
+As advised, if in doubt stick to something you know.

 ## Disclaimer
 The content and layout of this website is for educational purposes only. -->